cbracken/blog/content/about.md

 used to it, but also out of sheer laziness, I've been using it as my main home setup pretty much ever since.

-At some point I headed off to university.
+I headed off to university sometime in the early 90s.
 Seven years later, after wandering aimlessly from faculty to faculty through Chemistry, Physics & Astronomy, Japanese, and Electrical and Computer engineering programmes, I decided enough was enough, grabbed my B.Eng., and booted myself out the door and into the world.

 Initially, I moved south of the border to spend a couple years in California working on AutoCAD at Autodesk.
 Deciding that this wasn't